When a child gets sick, parents may be surprised if the pediatrician isn’t quick to pull out the prescription pad for an antibiotic.

 Most seasonal illnesses like respiratory infections, the flu and the common cold are actually viral infections, for which antibiotics have no effect.
 In many cases, your child’s doctor will recommend treating the symptoms until the infection runs its course.

-“It can be hard for parents because when our children are sick, we want to be able to do something for them,” says Dr. Katherine Andreeff, CHOC Children’s hospitalist.
+“It can be hard for parents because when our children are sick, we want to be able to do something for them,” says Dr. Katherine Andreeff, hospitalist at CHOC.
 “In the case of viral illnesses, all we can do is support the body in its own process to fight the infection.”

 Antibiotics are only effective against bacterial infections, which can include urinary tract infections, blood stream infections and cellulitis, a common skin infection.
 Some infections – like pneumonia or ear infections – may be either viral or bacterial.
 Your child’s doctor may choose to prescribe antibiotics or wait it out to see if symptoms improve on their own.